Better Understandings and Configurations in MaxSAT Local Search Solvers via Anytime Performance Analysis: Performance Assessment

 \section{Performance Assessment}

-We test the four state-of-the-art LS solvers on the 2022 and 2023 anytime tracks of MaxSAT Evaluations, including weighted (MSE23-w and MSE22-w) and unweighted MaxSAT (MSE23-uw and MSE22-uw).
+We test the four state-of-the-art SLS solvers on the 2022 and 2023 anytime tracks of MaxSAT Evaluations, including weighted (MSE23-w and MSE22-w) and unweighted MaxSAT (MSE23-uw and MSE22-uw).
 All the tested solvers are implemented in C++ and complied with g++ 9.4.0.
 All experiments are conducted in Ubuntu 20.04.4 with the AMD EPYC 7763 CPU and 1TB RAM.
 The cutoff time is set as $300s$ for each run following the suggestion of MaxSAT Evaluations, and we conduct a solver of ten independent runs for each instance.
-Additional detailed experimental results of the cutoff time $60s$, which is another suggestion of MaxSAT Evaluations, are available in our repository (see Section~\ref{sec:repo}).
+Additional detailed results of the cutoff time $60s$, which is another suggestion of MaxSAT Evaluations, are available in our public repository.

-We introduce in the following the fixed-budget performance and anytime performance of the solvers.
-The former is commonly applied in the MaxSAT community, and the latter is first studied for MaxSAT in this work.
+We introduce in the following the solvers' fixed-budget performance and anytime performance.
+The former is commonly applied in the MaxSAT community, and the latter is studied for MaxSAT for the first time in this work.
 The fixed-target performance is not addressed because MaxSAT is an NP-hard problem, and its optima are unknown.